zoontek/react-native-edge-to-edge/README.md

 ## Motivations

+### Android 15

+Recently, Google introduced a significant change: apps targeting SDK 35 will have edge-to-edge display [enforced by default](https://developer.android.com/about/versions/15/behavior-changes-15#edge-to-edge) on Android 15+.
+Google is _likely_ to mandate that app updates on the Play Store target SDK 35 starting on August 31, 2025.
+This assumption is based on the [previous years' requirements following a similar timeline](https://support.google.com/googleplay/android-developer/answer/11926878?sjid=11853000253346477363-EU#zippy=%2Care-there-any-exceptions-for-existing-apps-targeting-api-or-below:~:text=App%20update%20requirements).

+Currently, new React Native projects target SDK 34.

 ### Consistency

 iOS has long used edge-to-edge displays, so adopting this design across all platforms ensures a consistent user experience.
 It also simplifies managing safe areas, eliminating the need for special cases specific to Android.